 The Café Royal by William Orpen 1912 (Musée d’Orsay, Paris).
 Not in the auction.

 In the planning stages, as the present study indicates, he saw its elaborate interior as the obvious setting for a rendezvous of his New English Art Club friends and supporters, whose names are recorded in the inscription along its base.
 While the central motif, an exchange between James Pryde and Augustus John remains, the positions of some of the background figures have been altered.
 Orpen in the painting, now finds himself beside ‘Billie’, while George Moore, having left the table, was exiting, stage-right.
 His place is taken by the author, Oliver St John Gogarty.
 William Nicholson, who remains in place on the left of both study and finished work, apparently complained that he had not been asked to pose for the painting, but since he had already been the subject of a major family portrait (National Galleries of Scotland, Edinburgh), Orpen obviously considered this unnecessary.
 His dandified profile is nevertheless captured in butterfly collar, tailcoat, kid gloves and cane.

 ‘A Bloomsbury Family‘ The Nickolson’s by William Orpen (National Galleries of Scotland).
 Not in the auction.

 Elsewhere in the present drawing, the flasks of water, served with absinthe are noteworthy – a possible reference to Moore’s persistent defense of Degas and the Impressionists.
-The drawing also reminds us of Orpen’s companion group portraits – The Selecting Jury of the New English Art Club, 1909, (National Portrait Gallery) and Homage to Manet, 1909 (Manchester City Art Galleries) in which some of the same characters overlap.
+The drawing also reminds us of Orpen’s companion group portraits – The Selecting Jury of the New English Art Club, 1909, (National Portrait Gallery, London) and Homage to Manet, 1909 (Manchester City Art Galleries) in which some of the same characters overlap.

 ‘The Selecting Jury of the New English Art Club’ by William Orpen 1909.
 Not in the auction.